Victoria and Albert Museum: Books

-The museum houses the National Art Library, a public library containing over 750,000 books, photographs, drawings, paintings, and prints.
+The South Kensington building houses the National Art Library, a public library containing over 750,000 books, photographs, drawings, paintings and prints.
 It is one of the world's largest libraries dedicated to the study of fine and decorative arts.
-The library covers all areas and periods of the museum's collections with special collections covering illuminated manuscripts, rare books and artists' letters and archives.
+The library includes special collections covering illuminated manuscripts, rare books and artists' letters and archives.
 The library consists of three large public rooms, with around a hundred individual study desks.

-These are the West Room, Centre Room and Reading Room.
-The centre room contains 'special collection material'.
+One of the great treasures in the library is the Codex Forster, one of Leonardo da Vinci's note books.
+The Codex consists of three parchment-bound manuscripts, Forster I, Forster II, and Forster III, quite small in size, dated between 1490 and 1505.
+Their contents include a large collection of sketches and references to the equestrian sculpture commissioned by the Duke of Milan Ludovico Sforza to commemorate his father Francesco Sforza.
+These were bequeathed with over 18,000 books to the museum in 1876 by John Forster.